metmajer/dataseries.js/docs/md/FunctionDataSeriesGenerator.js.md

 ## <a name="values" href="#">values</a>()

-Computes the output values which correspond to the set of generator `inputs`.
+Computes the output values which correspond to the set of generator inputs and optionally filters and transforms them.

 ### Returns: